karanveer-lca/karanveer-lca/README.md

 ### Hello there 👋

-#### Just a beginner trying to make sense of code one bug at a time.
-Professional Googler and aspiring coffee-fueled coder 👾
+#### Trying to make sense of code one bug at a time.
+Professional Googler and aspiring tea-fueled coder 👾

 - ⚙️ I use daily: `.py`, `.sh` , `.bat`.
 - 🚀 I am currently learning every thing i can find, AWS, Iot, Automation, Python scripting, Arduino ESP32 etc...